Mons Rümker

 Mons Rümker is an isolated volcanic formation that is located in the northwest part of the Moon's near side, at selenographic coordinates 40.8° N, 58.1° W. The feature forms a large, elevated mound in the northern part of the Oceanus Procellarum.
-The mound has a diameter of 70 kilometres, and climbs to a maximum elevation of about 1,300 metres above the surrounding plain.
+The mound has a diameter of 70 km and climbs to a maximum elevation of about 1300 m above the surrounding plain.
 It was named after Karl L. C. Rümker.

 Mons Rümker has a concentration of 22 lunar domes—rounded bulges across the top, some of which contain a small craterlet at the peak.
 These are wide, circular features with a gentle slope rising in elevation a few hundred meters to the midpoint.
 Lunar domes are similar to shield volcanoes, and are the result of lava erupting from localized vents followed by relatively slow cooling.

 Mons Rümker is surrounded by a scarp that separates it from the adjacent mare.
-The plateau rises to an altitude of 900 m in the west, 1,100 m in the south and 650 m in the east.
+The plateau rises to an altitude of 900 m in the west, 1100 m in the south and 650 m in the east.
 The surface of Mons Rümker is relatively uniform, with a strong spectroscopic signature of lunar mare material.
-The estimated volume of lava extruded to create this feature is 1,800 km^{3}.
+The estimated volume of lava extruded to create this feature is 1800 km3.

 A young lava plain to the northeast from Mons Rümker, named Statio Tianchuan, was the landing site of the Chang'e 5 mission.